tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 ## Interpreting Brainfuck Code, the Simple Part

-At first, we will implement a function, which accepts an `io_bfm` state as its first parameter, and one brainfuck command.
+At first, we will implement a function which accepts an `io_bfm` state as its first parameter, and one brainfuck command.
 Its result is the new state of the brainfuck machine, which results from applying that command.
 Mapping brainfuck command character mnemonics to brainfuck machine state manipulating commands is simple for most commands: